BARNSDALL, Okla. — Six months and one day after a tornado ripped through town, Barnsdall’s football team celebrated senior day.

 For the Panthers, the lessons learned are hard work and grit.

-As the Panthers took the field for their last home game, senior Easton Malone thought about playing in his first game of the year.
+As the Panthers took the field for their last home game, senior Easton Malone thought about playing in his first game of the year, “you know, it’s been tough, I won’t lie to you, but it’s been worth it,” Malone said.

 On senior night, healthy as a horse, he had the chance to show out for his hometown fans.

-“We talked a lot about grit and overcoming things you know, we went through a spring not getting a spring football season because of the tornado,” Barnsdall’s head coach Kylee Sweeney said.
+“We talked a lot about grit and overcoming things, you know, we went through a spring not getting a spring football season because of the tornado,” Barnsdall’s head coach Kylee Sweeney said.

 - FROM THE BEGINNING: 2 News was there for Panthers practice the day before their season-opener